wix-incubator/wix-developers-example-apps/product-of-the-day/guides/08-app-in-action.md

 -   Go to your site business manager by going to [My Sites][wix-com] page and click `Select & Edit Site` on your development site.
 -   Look for the `Apps` at the left toolbar, click your app name to open the app dashboard.
 -   In the search bar insert `I'm` or any other product name you have in your site store.
--   Select one of the product, insert `Discount Percentage` and click save.
+-   Select a product, insert `Discount Percentage` and click `Save`.
- Similar to the following:
+This is what it should look like:

     ![wix development site](../images/new-dashboard.jpg?raw=true)

 ## Write a message in the wix chat widget and get back the generated coupon.

-- In the site business manager find the live site url, similar to the following:
+- In the site business manager find the live site url, Here's what it should look like:

   ![wix development site](../images/view-live-site.jpg?raw=true)